arsakhar/hugo-academic/content/virtual-reality/index.md

 <ol>
   <li>Developed a cognitively challenging exergame in virtual reality for older adults <b>(Lead Engineer)</b></li>
   <li>Developed the environments, physics, and interaction system for the game</li>
-  <li>Collaborated with a small, high-energy team of undergraduate students, master’s students, and professors</li>
+  <li>Collaborated with a small, high-energy team of undergraduate students, master students, and professors</li>
   <li>Optimized performance by utilizing assets and other techniques to reduce rendering overhead in virtual reality</li>
-  <li>Integrated a heart rate monitor and custom-built exercise bike into to the game</li>
+  <li>Integrated a heart rate monitor into to the game for monitoring a users heart rate and heart rate variability</li>
+  <li>Integrated a custom-built exercise bike as an input controller for biking in the game</li>
-  <li>Designed and developed a SQL database to store data</li>
+  <li>Designed and developed a SQL database to store game data</li>
   <li>Designed and developed a login and registration system to manage a user’s session</li>
   <li>Installed and maintained a version control server</li>
 </ol>